damianpereira86/api-framework-ts-mocha/README.md

 To get started with GitHub Actions in your project, check out the `.github/workflows` directory in this repository.
 Here, you'll find the workflow files that define our CI/CD processes.
 You can modify these files to change the pipeline or add new workflows.

-See branch `features/two-step-pipeline` as an example of a pipeline that do the following:
+See branch `features/two-step-pipeline` as an example of a pipeline that does the following:
 1. Runs the Smoke tests, and fails in case any test fails,
 2. Runs the Regression tests, that do not make the pipeline fail.